 The twenties and thirties were full of paranoid visions of the future.
-In Britain, Aldous Huxley gave his readers chilling visions of the technologies humanity would use to dehumanize itself in Brave New World.
+In Britain, Aldous Huxley gave his readers chilling images of the technologies humanity would use to dehumanize itself in Brave New World.
 He tapped into a fear that had spread across the world.
 In Russia, Yevgeny Zamyatin’s We had presented a similar vision; in Germany, Fritz Lang had put it on film in Metropolis.
 And just a few years later, William Cameron Menzies would adapt another master of science fiction, H.G.
 Wells, to create a future that was every bit as horrifying, every bit as lifeless, and every bit as joyless as the others.
 And he did all this while saying, Boy oh boy!
 Doesn’t this look great?
 Imagine if John the Savage had been the villain of Brave New World and World State had been the heroes, and you’ve got a pretty good picture of Things to Come.

 The film opens up in some things that were immediately to come, as the spectre of another world war hangs over “Everytown.”
 It’s also the strongest section, full of striking expressionist scenes like a young boy fantasizing about military life as the long shadows of soldiers march behind him, or the declaration of war as seen through extreme close-ups of the crowd’s face under heavily stylized lighting, cut so kinetically it wouldn’t be out of place in a modern music video.
-Menzies was one of the all-time great art directors, in fact, the term itself exists because the producers of Gone with the Wind needed to figure out how to give him his due in the credits.
+Menzies was one of the all-time great art directors: in fact, the term itself exists because the producers of Gone with the Wind needed to figure out how to give him his due in the credits.
 All the same, his form is often at odds with his content in this sequence.
 It becomes a little difficult to take the horror of a bombed-out city seriously when you see the guy dressed up like the Monopoly man shaking his fists at the sky.
 And when the war heats up, a pilot’s selfless sacrifice of his gas mask to a little girl is blunted by Raymond Massey’s performance as his mate.
 He never even seems to think of giving up his own mask, and when he leaves behind his gun so the pilot can put himself out of his misery, what’s supposed to be an act of kindness is undermined by the careless way he tosses it on the ground.
 And these kinds of tonal dissonances are only going to get worse as the movie goes on.

 Decades later, the war has finally ended, but it’s taken human civilization with it.
 Chemical weapons have caused a plague of “wandering sickness,” and its symptoms make Things to Come a kind of prototype for the “zombie apocalypse” subgenre.
 There’s hints of the Mad Max-style take on post-apocalyptic society too, as a kind of feudal system has been scraped together from the remains of the modern world, with striking images like a Rolls-Royce being used as a horse cart.
-Then Massey turns back up, and the dystopianism of Menzies becomes apparent.
-He’s trying to rebuild the earth as part of the pacifist Wings Across the World organization; but he resembles nothing so much as the personification of the British Empire.
+Then Massey turns back up, and the dystopianism of Wells and Menzies’ vision becomes apparent.
+Massey’s trying to rebuild the earth as part of the pacifist Wings Across the World organization, but he resembles nothing so much as the personification of the British Empire.
 He marches in like he owns the place and immediately sets to work conquering everything in sight.
 He doesn’t put it that way, of course.
 He merely wants to bring about peace and bring the government in line with his own enlightened principles.
 He must be right, after all.
 He has better bombs.
 Like many victims of international interventionism, Ralph Richardson, as “the Boss,” protests that he runs an independent, sovereign state.
 Massey coldly replies, “Yes, we must talk about that.
 We don’t approve of independent sovereign states.”

 Massey’s performance certainly doesn’t make him seem any less like a snooty British administrator, either.
 With his gaunt features and flat affect, he seems far more zombielike than any of the victims of the wandering sickness.
 He’s less like the hero and more like the type of character who gets his head lopped off by a Zulu warrior.
 The Boss describes Wings Over the World as “great ugly, black, inhuman chaps.
 Half like machines.”
 Like most of the strawmen characters in the film, he’s not wrong.
 The colonial mindset extends to Menzies’ portrayal of the post-apocalyptic Everytown, too.
 His vision of a degraded West looks an awful lot like the stereotypes of the Middle East, all bearded men in fur hats riding around on horseback, utility belts strapped across their chests.
 As the “warlord”s wife, Margaretta Scott looks like she walked right out of an Orientalist harem scene, dripping with Arabic jewelry.